Ways to spend the day for those who'd like to skip the whole 'bloodsport of mass consumerism' thing.

 The day after Thanksgiving does make for a logical day to kick off the holiday season, but there are so many lovely ways to do it that don’t involve mad grabs and fisticuffs.
 Here are a few ideas:1.
 Go to a park, not a parking lot

 Let’s see … giant redwoods or reckless consumerism.
-For anyone struggling between the two, know that 49 state parks in California are being sponsored by the San Francisco nonprofit, Save the Redwoods League, for free admission on Black Friday.
-Likewise, Minnesota State Parks system announced that admission will be free at all 75 state park and recreation areas.
-Missouri State Parks are also being kind enough to offer free camping on the day.
-(And I know that parks have parking lots, but allow me some poetic license.)
+For anyone struggling between the two, know that 116 state parks in California are being sponsored by the San Francisco nonprofit, Save the Redwoods League, for free admission on Black Friday.
+Likewise, Minnesota State Parks system will have free admission at all state park and recreation areas, as well as state parks in Colorado.
+Many other parks are in on the deal, check your local areas to see what they are offering.